Indian company law: Corporate governance

-CA 2013 (section 149) mandates that every company shall have a board of directors.
+Section 149 of the Companies Act, 2013 mandates that every company shall have a board of directors.

-The provisions of CA 2013 (section 169) establish that any company director may be removed by the general meeting with a simple majority vote, after giving "special notice" of 28 days.
+The provisions of the Companies Act, 2013 (section 169) establish that any company director may be removed by the general meeting with a simple majority vote, after giving "special notice" of 28 days.
 In companies which elect the board by proportional representation according to section 163, there is an exception, so that directors appointed by one particular group of members cannot be ousted by the majority.
 Those directors can only be removed by the members that appointed them, so as to protect the system of proportional voting.

 Employee rights

 It was the view of many in the Indian Independence Movement, including Mahatma Gandhi, that workers had as much of a right to participate in management of firms as shareholders or other property owners.
 Article 43A of the Constitution, established by the Forty-second Amendment of the Constitution of India in 1976, created a right to codetermination, requiring legislation to "secure the participation of workers in the management of undertakings".
 However, like other rights in Part IV, this article is not directly enforceable; it instead creates a duty upon state organs to implement its principles through legislation (and potentially through court cases).
 In 1978, the Sachar Report recommended legislation for inclusion of workers on boards; however, this has not yet been implemented.

 The Industrial Disputes Act 1947 (section 3) created a right of participation in joint work councils to "provide measures for securing amity and good relations between the employer and workmen and, to that end to comment upon matters of their common interest or concern and endeavour to compose any material difference of opinion in respect of such matters".
 However, trade unions had not taken up these options on a large scale.
-In National Textile Workers Union v Ramakrishnan the Supreme Court (with Bhagwati J giving the leading judgment) held that employees had a right to be heard in a winding-up petition of a company, because their interests were directly affected, and their standing was not excluded by the wording of the Companies Act 1956 section 398.
+In National Textile Workers Union v Ramakrishnan the Supreme Court (with Bhagwati J giving the leading judgment) held that employees had a right to be heard in a winding-up petition of a company, because their interests were directly affected, and their standing was not excluded by the wording of section 398 of the Companies Act, 1956.